Soft Belarusization

 The first signs of this shift were noticed in 2014 when Lukashenko, for the first time, gave the Independence Day speech in Belarusian.
 There are several explanations given to this change.
 Lukashenko himself said it is a warning for those who "encroach on the unity of the nation".
 Alexander Yarashevich thinks it is an attempt to distance from Russia in view of the (then) recent events in Ukraine.
 It is also explained as an attempt to enhance the national identity of Belarus by catering to nationalist-oriented opposition movements.

+In 2016, the Belarusian government included "Vyshyvanka Day" — an event launched by the Belarusian cultural and retail initiative Symbal.by in 2014 — in the official program of events dedicated to the Year of Culture.
+Since then, the holiday has been celebrated in Minsk and other cities at the state level.